Main Menu

 • Students who need to drop a class that has already been taken for credit.

 • Students who register for the incorrect level for a class (as long as there is room in the new class).
+Please see level change information on page 14.

 Changes will not be made for: